litsynp/spring-redis-demo/README.md

 ## About

 This project is created to introduce some different methods and examples to access [Redis](https://redis.io/) from Spring applications.
+This also introduces a way to improve your API with Redis as a cache server.

 The project uses 3 methods to access Redis: